Unit 2: Authorizations

 5.2 New York Regulations (NY Only)

-Out of Plan Referral Process
+Out-of-Plan Referral Process

-• participating providers in the area cannot provide the necessary services
+• Participating providers in the area cannot provide the necessary services

 OOP referrals are made by the PCP or specialist and require review by the Utilization Management Department.
 If you believe that the service is materially different then what is available in-network, we require: